 News & Events

-February's installment of Augustana's Third Sunday Archeology Program will feature speaker Dr. Timothy Schilling, National Park Service Archeologist for the Midwest Archeological Center in Lincoln, Nebraska, on the topic “The Cahokia Kingdom: Urbanism and Nation Building in the Midcontinent” at 2 p.m. on Sunday, Feb.
-15, at the Gilbert Science Center Auditorium (GSC #100).
+March's installment of Augustana's Third Sunday Archeology Program will feature speaker Dr. Alan Osborn, professor of anthropology at the University of Nebraska-Omaha and curator of anthropology for the University of Nebraska State Museum in Lincoln, on the topic of "Poison Hunting of Mammoths in the Late Pleistocene" at 2 p.m. on Sunday, March 15, at the Gilbert Science Center Auditorium (GSC #100).